lorenarms/PanIQVideoPlayer_V2/README.md

 I have not tested this with large-scale networks, so don't quote me on the "any number" thing.

+The secret of the server-client communication is that, depending on which button is pressed on the form, a different "header" is added to the "message" string that is routed to the desired client.
+Watch the information video to see this in action.

+The "client list" in the control-panel application depends on the names of the client computers, so they all need to be unique so there's no confusion.
+Actual communication relies on ip addresses, so no messages get delivered to the wrong address.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>